KelgerNuek/KelgerNuek/README.md

 ### Glad to see you here!
-I’m a budding data scientist with a background in mechanical engineering and experience in operations management, client relations, NDT Inspection and ERP integration.
+I’m a budding data scientist with a background in mechanical engineering and experience in operations management, client relations and NDT Inspection.

 Skilled in data analysis, statistics, machine learning, and programming languages including Python, R, SQL, Power BI & SAS with a proven ability to extract insights from data sets and communicate findings to both technical and non-technical stakeholders